Akollade/mjml-bundle/README.md

 $ npm install mjml
 ```

-Then you needs to update the configuration:
+Then you need to update the configuration:

 ```yaml
 # config/packages/mjml.yaml